-The shareholders of the Portfolio are the insurance companies offering the variable products or other variable insurance funds.
+The shareholders of the Portfolio are the insurance companies offering the variable products.
 Please refer to the prospectus for the Separate Account and the Variable Contract for information regarding the federal income tax treatment of distributions to the Separate Account.